HemeOnc

 syndrome or FHx

-Follow-up every 6 months for year 2, then
+Follow-up every 6 to 12 months for 5 years, then yearly as indicated

 Stage II: Thickness >1 mm or Clark's Level IV